Different types of e-bike batteries

 Most electric cars are using NMC now, as are we (though our LoVo packs are special compared to others, see below for details), using LG, Panasonic or Samsung cells.

-Find out more at Battery University.
+Find out more about battery technology at Battery University.

 Battery Management Systems

 Lithium batteries all have a BMS onboard, which balances the charge between the cells when the pack is almost finished charging, and prevents over-charging and discharging.
 These circuit boards can limit the current too, so they need to be well matched to the motor you are using.

 Battery Care & Prolonging Lifespan